Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

     ![Create connection credentials](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/CreateConnectionCredentials.png "[Create connection credentials]")

-4. Enter the shop URL in the *URL* field.
+4. Enter the shops base URL in the *URL* field.

-5. In a new browser window, go to your Shopware 6 account and log in.
+5. In a new browser window, go to your Shopware 6 backend and log in.
   The Shopware 6 dashboard is displayed.

     ![Shopware 6 dashboard](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/Dashboard.png "[Shopware 6 dashboard]")